 - Writing concise page meta description tags.

 Structured Data Markup

 Also called Schema markup, structured data is a type of code that helps Google and other major search engines understand how to interpret and display a page's content.

 While Google has publicly stated that structured data is not a ranking factor, the data markup provides the potential for a page to display unique features in the SERPs known as rich results.

-Example rich results include review stars, thumbnail images, product details, and other supporting data, which depends on the type of content and markup used.
+Example “rich results” include review stars, thumbnail images, product details, and other supporting data, depending on the type of content and markup used.
 When shown in search results, these unique rich results can help increase clickthrough rates.